-Term Definition Egmont Group: The Egmont Group is an intergovernmental body of 159 Financial Intelligence Units (FIUs), which provides a platform for the secure exchange of expertise and financial intelligence to combat money laundering and the financing of terrorism (ML/FT).
-FATF: The Financial Action Task Force is an intergovernmental body that sets international standards and promotes effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
+Term Definition FATF: The Financial Action Task Force is an intergovernmental body that sets international standards and promotes effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
 FSRBs: FATF-Style Regional Bodies are regional intergovernmental organisations which promote and assess the implementation of internationally accepted AML/CFT policies and regulations.
 Financial Group: A group of financial institutions that consists of holding companies or other legal persons exercising the control over the rest of the group and coordinating functions for the application of supervision on the group, branch, and subsidiary level, in accordance with the international core principles for financial supervision, and AML/CFT policies and procedures.
-Financial Institution: Anyone who conducts one or several of the financial activities or operations of /or on behalf of a Customer.
-Financial Transactions or Activities: Any activity or transaction defined in Article (2) of the Cabinet Decision.
+Financial Institutions: Anyone who conducts one or several of the financial activities or operations of /or on behalf of a Customer.
+Financial Transactions or Activities: Any activity or transaction defined in Article (2) of the present Decision.
 Financing of Illegal Organisations: Any physical or legal action aiming at providing funding to an illegal organisation, or any of its activities or members.
 Financing of Terrorism: Any of the acts mentioned in Articles (29, 30) of Federal Law no. (7) of 2014 on combating terrorism offences.
 FIU: Financial Intelligence Unit.
+Freezing or Seizure: Temporary attachment over the moving, conversion, transfer, replacement or disposition of funds in any form, by an order issued by a Competent Authority.
 Funds: Assets in whatever form, whether tangible, intangible, movable or immovable including national currency, foreign currencies, documents or notes evidencing the ownership of those assets or associated rights in any forms including electronic or digital forms or any interests, profits or income originating or earned from these assets.
+Governor: Governor of the Central Bank